mherve-os/School_Database_Management_System/README.md

-# Employee Management Database (Using Oracle as RDBMS)
+# School Database Management System (Using Oracle as RDBMS)

 This README provides an overview of creating a School Database Management System using Oracle SQL and PL/SQL Developer.
 The database manages critical information about teachers, students, departments, courses, enrollments, assignments, and class schedules within a school.
 ## Table Structures